Stress Strain Curve: Strength of materials

 Universal Testing Machine

-Then you need to plot that the behavior of the material or the body on a stress strain graph where the stress is plotted in the X direction and the strain is plotted in the Y direction.
-Please note that the stress strain curve will be different for different materials as every material behaves differently under pressure.
+Then you need to plot the behavior of the material or the body on a stress-strain graph where the stress is plotted in the X direction and the strain is plotted in the Y direction.
+Please note that the stress-strain curve will be different for different materials as every material behaves differently under pressure.

 stress strain curve